 Depression is a complex health condition with multiple causes that can vary from person to person.
 It’s often the result of a combination of genetic, biological, environmental, and psychological factors.
-Here’s a breakdown of the key causes of depression:
+Here’s a breakdown of the key causes:

 1. Biological Causes

 - Brain chemistry: Depression has been linked to an imbalance in neurotransmitters, the brain chemicals that regulate mood.
-Low levels of serotonin, dopamine, and norepinephrine are often associated with depression.
+Low levels of serotonin, dopamine, and norepinephrine are often associated.

-- Hormonal changes: Hormonal imbalances, such as those related to thyroid disorders, pregnancy, postpartum, perimenopause, or menstrual cycle changes, can contribute to depression.
+- Hormonal changes: Hormonal imbalances, such as those related to thyroid disorders, pregnancy, postpartum, perimenopause, or menstrual cycle changes, can contribute.

-- Genetics: Depression can run in families, suggesting a genetic component.
+- Genetics: It can run in families, suggesting a genetic component.
 If someone has a family history of depression or other mental health disorders, they may be more susceptible.

 - Chronic illness: Medical conditions like chronic pain, diabetes, heart disease, or cancer can trigger depressive episodes due to the stress and emotional toll of managing these conditions.